 Frequency of inclusion, and response times

 Our policy is to spread submissions across time, so we would aim not to publish material by the same writer in two successive issues.
 As we only come out quarterly, understand that anything from three to six months might elapse before a decision is made on the work you have submitted.

 Our readership is primarily English, Afrikaans or isiXhosa speaking, so we accept submissions in English, Afrikaans and isiXhosa.
 We will consider submissions in other languages if they are accompanied by a translation.

 As New Contrast is a small magazine, we urge you to keep your submissions short rather than long.
-We suggest that short stories should contain fewer than 5000 words (the limit that the Caine Prize sets), and individual poems shorter than 65 lines.
-This will allow us to include a wider variety of material (but this is a guide rather than an absolute policy – we would still publish longer pieces if they merited publication).
+We suggest that short stories should contain fewer than 5000 words and individual poems shorter than 65 lines.
+This will allow us to include a wider variety of material (but this is a guide rather than an absolute policy - we would still publish longer pieces if they merited publication).

 Our current policy is that we publish primary material as our main priority, and so we do not publish reviews as a regular feature.
 However, should work be published which we think merits a review, we will follow through and publish a review, or group together a selection of reviews in a specific issue of the magazine.
 If there are any queries about this, please contact the Editor.